Bahar-M98/BCF2GraphQL_TUM/README.md

 # BCF2GraphQL

-### One BIM dataset.
-Two APIs.
-Side by side.
+### Is GraphQL a better fit than REST for connected BIM data?

-**A research server that serves the same Building Information Modelling data through a [GraphQL API](#the-graphql-api) and the official [buildingSMART BCF REST API 3.0](#the-bcf-rest-api), built to benchmark which one queries linked BCF/IFC data more efficiently.**
+**A research server that serves the same Building Information Modelling data through a [GraphQL API](#the-graphql-api) and the official [buildingSMART BCF REST API 3.0](#the-bcf-rest-api), built to test whether GraphQL is a more efficient and more expressive interface for linked BCF and IFC data.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Python 3.12+](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/)